The Book of Mormon Musical—How Much Is Correct?

 God has a plan for all of us

 Absolutely.
-Church members believe in God, and that because He created us, and loves us, He has a plan for the human family.
+We believe in God, and that because He created and loves us, He has a plan for the human family.
 We assert that He instituted that plan before the Creation and that life continues after we die.
 The plan makes it possible for us to live again with Him through Jesus Christ.
-All other practices are based around this belief.
+All our beliefs center on Jesus.

 Ancient Jews built boats and sailed to America